TESTARtool/TESTAR_viz/README.md

     * Zooming by mouse wheel
     * Dragging of nodes
     * Automatic legend
-        - All types of nodes and edge are displayed conform their  appearances
+        - All types of nodes and edge are displayed conform their appearances in the legend
         - legend for shortest paths, test sequences and centralities

-05. Custom appearances
+05. Customizable appearances
     * for nodes:
         * background coloring, shape
         * border style, thickness and color